Latch (NASDAQ:LTCH) & Resideo Technologies (NYSE:REZI) Critical Analysis

 |2.29

-Latch currently has a consensus target price of $15.86, indicating a potential upside of 34.50%.
-Resideo Technologies has a consensus target price of $29.00, indicating a potential downside of 10.05%.
-Given Latch’s stronger consensus rating and higher probable upside, analysts plainly believe Latch is more favorable than Resideo Technologies.
+Latch presently has a consensus target price of $15.86, suggesting a potential upside of 27.78%.
+Resideo Technologies has a consensus target price of $29.00, suggesting a potential downside of 10.05%.
+Given Latch’s stronger consensus rating and higher probable upside, analysts clearly believe Latch is more favorable than Resideo Technologies.

+9.8% of Latch shares are held by institutional investors.
+Comparatively, 86.0% of Resideo Technologies shares are held by institutional investors.
+0.1% of Resideo Technologies shares are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Summary